charlpcronje/dev.docs.cronje.me/src/rLang/webScraping.md

 #> [2] <body>\n<p>This is a paragraph</p>\n<p>\n  </p>\n<ul>\n<li>This is a bull ...
 ```

-Regardless of how you get the HTML, you’ll need some way to identify the elements that contain the data you care about. rvest provides two options: CSS selectors and XPath expressions.
-Here I’ll focus on CSS selectors because they’re simpler but still sufficiently powerful for most scraping tasks.
+Regardless of how you get the `HTML`, you’ll need some way to identify the elements that contain the data you care `about`. rvest provides two options: `CSS` selectors and `XPath` expressions.
+Here I’ll focus on `CSS` selectors because they’re simpler but still sufficiently powerful for most scraping tasks.

 ## CSS selectors

-CSS is short for cascading style sheets, and is a tool for defining the visual styling of HTML documents.
-CSS includes a miniature language for selecting elements on a page called CSS selectors.
-CSS selectors define patterns for locating HTML elements, and are useful for scraping because they provide a concise way of describing which elements you want to extract.
+`CSS` is short for cascading style sheets, and is a tool for defining the visual styling of HTML documents. `CSS` includes a miniature language for selecting elements on a page called `CSS` selectors. `CSS` selectors define patterns for locating HTML elements, and are useful for scraping because they provide a concise way of describing which elements you want to extract.

-CSS selectors can be quite complex, but fortunately you only need the simplest for rvest, because you can also write R code for more complicated situations.
+`CSS` selectors can be quite complex, but fortunately you only need the simplest for rvest, because you can also write R code for more complicated situations.
 The four most important selectors are:

 ```R
 p: selects all <p> elements.